Details of the Canada Emergency Wage Subsidy Program (CEWS) program, which helps employers retain and pay new and existing employees.

 What is the Canada Emergency Wage Subsidy (CEWS)?

 CEWS is designed to help businesses to keep and return workers to the payroll.
-It provides a subsidy of 65% of eligible remuneration, paid by an eligible employer to each eligible employee – up to a maximum of $847 per week, retroactive to March 15th, 2020.
+It provides a subsidy of up to 75% of eligible remuneration, paid by an eligible employer to each eligible employee – up to a maximum of $847 per week, retroactive to March 15th, 2020.

 - From March 15th, 2020 to July 4th, 2020, eligible employers that see a drop of at least 15% of their qualifying revenue in March 2020 and 30% for the following months of April, May and June, when compared to their qualifying revenue for the same period in 2019, qualify for the wage subsidy.